 Badgers are one of the most loved creatures we deal with.
 However they are very determined creatures and frequently cause trouble in residential areas damaging fencing, digging up bulbs, digging setts in inappropriate places as well as being found injured and causing road accidents.

-Most people see the occasional dead badger on the roadside but rarely see them live.
+Most people see the occasional dead badger on the roadside but rarely see them alive.
 There is an estimated population of 250,000 across the UK but the numbers are declining as more and more of our countryside is built on and DEFRA kill more and more badgers blaming them for TB!

-East Sussex WRAS is now part of the Sussex Badger Vaccination Project a coalition of groups who aim to help fight the spread of Tb in Badgers.
+East Sussex WRAS is now part of the Sussex Badger Vaccination Project, a coalition of groups who aim to help fight the spread of Tb in Badgers.
 More information on the work of the coalition and about badger and Tb can be found on the Sussex Badger Vaccination Project website

 Liaison With Badger Groups

 WRAS undertakes numerous badger rescue calls received via the Southdown Badger Group and Badger Trust Sussex.
 Badger call-outs received outside the areas covered by these groups should be passed on to the area badger groups for attendance.
 WRAS will only attend if the area badger group is too far away to respond or cannot be contacted.

 Sussex Badger Trust: 07910 198720